AtelierArith/GomalizingFlow.jl/playground/notebook/julia/4d_flow_4C2.md

 dimension and three dimensional scalar field, which can be switched by a parameter file.
 One may wonder how to implement for four dimensional scalar field.
 If Flux.jl supports $N$-dimensional convolutions, where $N > 3$, things are very simple.
 Unfortunately it doesn't in 2022.
 See the related issue [here](https://github.com/FluxML/Flux.jl/issues/451).
 This means that for those who would like to implement for the four dimensional theory, one should take a different approach.

-In our notebooks , namely, `4d_flow_4_3DConv` and `4d_flow_6_2DConv`, we provides alternative methods which substitutes four dimensional convolution.

-To check the above ideas works in 3D theory, this notebooks we provide an alternative method which substitutes three dimensional convolution using serveral 2D-convolutions.
+In this notebook we provide an alternative method which substitutes four dimensional convolution. we realize 4 dimensional non linear transformation with 6-2D-convolutions.

 # Load Julia modules